-Section 36 of the Act sets out the eligibility for holding a licence and the Registrar is authorised to make this decision.
-Under section 36 applicants for a salesperson's licence, agent's licence or branch manager's licence are required to be 'fit and proper' to hold a licence.
+Section 36 of the Act sets out the eligibility for holding a licence and the Registrar is authorised to make licensing decisions.
+Under section 36 applicants for a salesperson's licence, agent's licence or branch manager's licence are required to be, among other things, 'fit and proper' to hold a licence.
 In addition, a company may be licensed as an agent if at least one officer of the company satisfies the Registrar that they are 'fit and proper'.
-Any person who will be an officer of the company must also be, because of his or her personal character or financial position, a 'proper person' to be an officer of a licensee company.
+Any person who will be an officer of the company must also be, because of their personal character or financial position, a 'proper person' to be an officer of a licensee company.